MicrosoftDocs/ai-builder/ai-builder-docs/lobe-export.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the Lobe Export screen.](media/lobe-export/lobe-export.png "Lobe Export screen")

-    You'll be taken to a Power Platform environment where you'll be asked for sign-in credentials.
-If you have access to multiple environments, you'll also need to make sure you're in the correct environment for your model to be exported.

 1. Sign in with the credentials you use to sign in to the Power Platform environment.

 1. Name your model, and then choose the environment where you'll use your model.

 1. Select **Export**.

+> [!NOTE]
+> If you have access to multiple environments, make sure you're in the correct environment for your model to be exported.

 ### For Application Lifecycle Management (ALM) users